-Found in a trash-can in the backstreets of South Korea to becoming an international empowerment coach and motivational speaker; Sasha takes you on a powerful journey of reframing her story.
+Found in a trash-can in the backstreets of South Korea to becoming a coach, healer and motivational speaker; Sasha takes you on a powerful journey of reframing her story, choosing to become the victor in her story and everything she was meant to be.

 I am not the words spoken "to" me.
-I am the words "I" speak to me.
+I am the words "I" speak to myself.

-20 December 1957, Seoul Korea; the only sound breaking the crystalline -5ยฐ air was that of an infant in crisis; coming from a trash can behind a restaurant.
-My first recorded utterance.
+20 December 1957, Seoul Korea; the only sound breaking the crystalline -5° air was that of an infant in crisis; coming from a trash can behind a restaurant.

 I 'married' at a young age.
 My first husband was a deacon of the church.
 He was respected on his job and liked by all who knew him.
-Perfect as he sounds; there was only one small problem...
+Perfect as he sounds; there was a problem...

 I called him father.

 The first woman who impressed my core beliefs told me I was evil and possessed by demons.
-She would use both vocal and corporal punishments to attempt to 'cleanse me of Satanโs power'.
-While the opinion of others should not define me; there was only one small problemโฆ
+She would use both vocal and corporal punishments to attempt to 'cleanse me of Satan’s power'.
+While the opinion of others should not define me; there was a problem…

 I called her mother.